Sam Mayer takes overtime win in Xfinity Series race at Iowa Speedway | TSN

 Mayer takes OT win in Xfinity Series race at Iowa Speedway

+And Mayer knew the top line was best on a track where everyone has been getting a weekend education on where to run.

-It was the second win of the season for Mayer, and sixth career win in the series.
+Mayer took the lead from Riley Herbst on the restart to pick up his second win of the season, and sixth of his career.

-Mayer, who led 47 laps in the 250-lap race, pulled ahead of Herbst on the restart after John Hunter Nemechek’s crash six laps from the finish.
+Mayer, who led 47 laps in the 250-lap race, pulled ahead on the restart after John Hunter Nemechek’s crash six laps from the finish, getting clear of Herbst coming out of the second turn to win by .146 seconds.

+“I knew it was really, really important to have the top lane and have the momentum coming off of it, too,” Mayer said.
+“So I did pretty much all I could to get the best launch I could and to optimize Turn 2.
+Once I was clear, I knew my car was definitely better than the others close by.
+So I knew once I got clear, it was smooth sailing.”

+The way Meyer launched, though, bothered Herbst.
+Herbst was unhappy with Mayer after the checkered flag, bumping Mayer on the back straightaway and cutting Mayer’s left tire, a fitting end to a day when tire troubles caused plenty of problems.

 Corey Heim finished third.
 Sammy Smith and Sheldon Creed rounded out the top five.
 Series points leader Cole Custer finished sixth.